 Maneuvers are simply normal actions taken in combat, and so follow the same rule: “Does this make sense?”
-There are few hard limits imposed, rather relying on the judgement of the Storyteller and fellow players for the tone of the setting.
+There are few hard limits imposed, rather relying on the judgment of the Storyteller and fellow players for the tone of the setting.

 Can you knock back an enemy on a wave of sound by performing an epic ballad on your essence guitar?
-(Charismsa + Performance) Whether or not this is something you want in your game is your choice.
+(Charisma + Performance) Whether or not this is something you want in your game is your choice.